 What can cause the ph to fluctuate?

 A high ph is usually caused by the surroundings such as lye leaching out of the cement in a pond or any rockwork touching the pond water.
-Sometimes the water used to fill the pond may have a high ph to start with.
-On the other hand, a low ph is usually caused by the organic life in the pond.
+In some cases, the water used to fill the pond may have a high ph.
+On the other hand, low ph is usually caused by organic life in the pond.
 The ph can drop, sometimes very quickly, due to the following reasons:

 - The fish also give off carbon dioxide which also quickly converts to carbonic acid thus adding to the ph lowering.

 How do I control the ph?

 The key to controlling the ph is to buffer the water.
 A buffer is anything that will bind up any free ions that are released into the water.
 Adding baking soda (sodium bicarbonate) is a quick fix to a ph crash.
 You could also add oyster shell, crushed coral, dolomite or limestone but these all react much slower and need to be placed near moving water to be effective.
 To check how buffered the pond is you can simply test the Alkalinity.
 (Note- Alkalinity can mean two different things.
 When the ph is over 7.0 it is called alkaline.
 Alkalinity can also be used to refer to the buffering capacity or the concentration of bicarbonate in the water.)
 The alkalinity or the concentration of bicarbonate in the water should measure between 90 and 120 ppm.
 At that level there is little chance the ph will crash.
 When the alkalinity drops down to 30 ppm your ph can begin to swing both up and down.
 Adding baking soda is an easy way to increase the alkalinity.
 To raise the alkalinity with baking soda simply follow the dose chart below.
 Amount to be add is in ounces.